How to Install Jellyfin Media Server on Debian Linux

 Troubleshooting: Resetting Jellyfin Media Server Initial Setup

-If you encounter issues during the initial setup or need to restart the configuration process, you can reset the Jellyfin Media Server’s setup wizard by modifying its configuration file.
+If you encounter issues during the initial setup or need to restart the configuration process, you can easily reset the Jellyfin Media Server’s setup wizard by modifying its configuration file.

 Step 1: Open the Configuration File

-Use the nano text editor to open the system.xml file located in the Jellyfin configuration directory:
+First, use the nano text editor to open the system.xml file located in the Jellyfin configuration directory:

 sudo nano /etc/jellyfin/system.xml